anirag/avocado-price-prediction/README.txt

 	model_interpolation.py: (see notebooks->  Predicting Denver prices (interpolation) )

 		Details

-		* 	Train a model to predict the avocado price in Denver using avocado prices from all other regions.
-Explain how you evaluate the performance of the model and 		relative importance of its features.
 		* Trains a XGBoost model based on all data and predicts prices for Denver region
 		* Cannot be used for future prediction
 		* Cross validation, tuning and feature importances are in the notebook

 		Output
 		* model file
 		* Chart showing the actual price vs predicted price for Denver region with evaluation metrics in the title.
 		* csv file containing the date,type,region,actual price and predicted price

 	model_one_month_lag.py: (see notebooks ->  one month lag)

 		Details

 		* Assume your avocado data collection is on a 1 month delay.
 When predicting the price of an avocado at time 			x, you can only use historical data from up until 1 month prior to x)
 		* Trains a XGBoost model based on all data but features used are based on one month prior at any given point 			of time.
 		* Needs user input for which 'avocado type' to run the model for and 'region' for which the prediction plot 			to be made
 		* Can be used for future prediction. default is for next month
 		* Cross validation, tuning and feature importances are in the notebook

 		Output
 		* model file
 		* Chart showing the actual price vs predicted price for chosen region with evaluation metrics in the title.
 		* csv file containing the date,type,region and predicted price for the next month (April 2018) for all 			  regions

 notebooks: contains 6 interactive notebooks